-Engagement totals endpoint (currently the only one used by Supermetrics) sets these rate limits:
+Engagement totals endpoint (the one used by Tweet engagements report) sets these rate limits:

 250 Tweet IDs per request

-20 requests per minute makes Twitter Premium quite a rate limited connector.
-We have set up a query retry system that mitigates this issue successfully.
+60 requests a minute means the Twitter API is somewhat limited.
+We have set up a query retry system that tries to mitigate any possible issues arising from this limitation.
 The query is retried 10 times with an increasing interval - the six first tries 1, 2, 4, 8, 16 and 32 seconds in between, the last 4 with 60 seconds in between (total of 5 minutes 3 seconds) - and if all tries fail, then we return the “You are being rate limited” error.

 To comply with Twitter legal requirements, Supermetrics uses API Points to control the amount of unique tweets any Supermetrics team can query for in under any 30 day period.
 The limit is 1 500 000 points, and each Tweet ID queried counts as 1 point used.
 If you hit the point limitation, you will get an error message "Error: Twitter Premium failure (You do not have enough API points left to complete this query)" and the query will fail.